ichard26/ichard26.github.io/content/about.md

 You might know me if you frequent the Python formatter/linter space as I co-maintain the incredibly popular [psf/black][black] project.
 I also co-maintain [pypa/bandersnatch][bandersnatch].
-My main area of focus is usually maintainance and devops work so developer experience, CI, issue triage, and PR review are my main duties -- although I'm a documentation nerd as well.
+My main area of focus is usually maintenance and devops work so developer experience, CI, issue triage, and PR review are my main duties -- although I'm a documentation nerd as well.
 I'm also staff on the [Python Discord server][discord].

 I'm mostly a Python developer although I have ventured a little bit into JS/TS and C. My